• Skip to main content

 1. Has this happened for the first time?

-Send another reminder invoice by certified mail, and keep a copy for your records.
+Send a follow-up invoice via certified mail and retain a copy for your records.
 Then make a phone call the day after the client receives your reminder invoice.
 Say something like this ..
 “John, maybe you did not get our invoice last time.
 Therefore, we have re-sent it.“, then carefully listen to what the client has to say.
 The client will likely give you the reason for non-payment, even without you asking for an explanation.

 There is a possibility that their delay is simply due to an oversight, glitch or a temporary business circumstance.
 For example, an officer who issues the check could be on leave, a temporary non-serious cash flow crunch, or maybe the client never received your invoice or lost it.
 They might tell you that the payment will be issued today or tomorrow if it was just an oversight.